Punky2280/dat-bitch-cartrita/README.md

     cp .env.example .env
     ```

-3.  **Edit the new `.env` file** and add your actual OpenAI API key and database credentials:
+3.  **Edit the new `.env` file** and add your secrets (OpenAI API key, database credentials, JWT secret):
     ```bash
     nano .env
     ```

 ### Step 2: Install Dependencies

 * From the **root directory** of the monorepo, run `npm install`.
-This command uses NPM Workspaces to scan all `packages/*` directories, resolve all dependencies, and install them in a single, efficient `node_modules` structure.
+This command uses NPM Workspaces to install all dependencies for all packages simultaneously.
     ```bash
     npm install
     ```

 ### Step 3: Launch Backend Services

 1.  **Build and run the Docker containers** for the backend and database.
-The `--build` flag ensures that any changes to the `Dockerfile` or source code are included.
     ```bash
     docker-compose up -d --build
     ```

-2.  **Run the database migration script.** This command executes the `db:migrate` script inside the running `backend` container to create the necessary `users` and `conversations` tables.
+2.  **Run the database migration script.** This command executes the `db:migrate` script inside the running `backend` container to create your tables.
     ```bash
     docker-compose exec backend npm run db:migrate
     ```